 Anyone who has read this space for any length of time knows how much I love wild game recipes that are outside the Western tradition.
 It’s not that I dislike the foods of Europe or America, it’s just that I am fascinated with how the rest of the world treats its game — after all, most of the cultures on this planet hunt.

-So thank God for Fuchsia Dunlop, whose Chinese regional cookbooks always have at least a few game recipes.
+So thanks to Fuchsia Dunlop, whose Chinese regional cookbooks always have at least a few game recipes.
 I found this dish in her Sichuan cookbook, Land of Plenty.
 I have modified her recipe to suit wild rabbits, which are smaller, denser and can be a lot tougher than a domestic bunny.
 Squirrels will also work really well in this recipe, too.
 Oh, and if you are skeeved out by eating rabbits and squirrels, you can use chicken as a replacement.
 But I hope you possess the intestinal fortitude to cook with rabbit.

 I’ve done a few other riffs of Dunlop’s work, including kung pao pheasant, which is one of my favorite pheasant recipes.
 If you are looking for other non-Western game dishes, try: